netidx/netidx-book/src/tools/subscriber.md

 - `-n, --no-stdin`: Do not read commands from stdin, only subscribe to paths passed on the command line.
 In this mode it is not possible to unsubscribe, write, or add new subscriptions after the program starts.
+- `-r, --raw`: Do not print the path and type, just the value. `-nor` is useful for printing the value of one or more paths to stdout and then exiting.
 - `-t, --subscribe-timeout`: Instead of retrying failed subscriptions forever, only retry them for the specified number of seconds, after that remove them, and possibly exit if `-o, --oneshot` was also